 4. Merchant Promotions: These are special offers displayed within your product ads, like discounts or site-wide sales, making your products more attractive to potential buyers.

-Overview of Bing Ads Reporting Tools and Analytics
+Overview of Microsoft Ads Reporting Tools and Analytics

 Microsoft Advertising offers comprehensive Web Analytics tools to help you refine your search campaigns.
 These tools enable you to track your advertising budget and spend, assess the performance of ads and keywords, and gain insights for optimizing your campaigns.